kitzeslab/opensoundscape/docs/classifier_guide/guide.md

 ![](./media/F17.png)

 Fig. 16.
-A visual demonstration of the meaning of precision and recall.Source: [https://en.wikipedia.org/wiki/Precision_and_recall](https://en.wikipedia.org/wiki/Precision_and_recall)
+A visual demonstration of the meaning of precision and recall.
+Source: [https://en.wikipedia.org/wiki/Precision_and_recall](https://en.wikipedia.org/wiki/Precision_and_recall)

 Often, these are displayed as "PR curves" where recall is plotted against precision by varying the threshold used (see Fig. 17a and Fig. 17c).
 However, PR curves don't usually indicate which combination of precision and recall corresponds to which threshold.
 Therefore, it can be easier to interpret as a plot of separate precision and recall lines against threshold, because this can help you see which numerical choice of threshold results in a particular combination of precision and recall (see Fig. 17b and Fig. 17d).
 There's no simple answer for what a good precision-recall curve looks like because you may prioritize one or the other depending on the project, but generally if you can get >0.7 precision *and* recall, this is a good sign.
 Fig. 17a and 17b show very good performance while 17c and 17d show very poor performance.